wpmetabox/docsv2/docs/extensions/mb-frontend-submission.md

 ### Styling

-The extension outputs the default fields' HTML with CSS comes from Meta Box plugin.
+The extension outputs the default fields' HTML with CSS comes from the Meta Box plugin.
 The style is basic and works in most cases.
 However, to make it match perfectly with your theme's style, you need to do some work with CSS.

 ### Caching

 As you might know, Meta Box uses [nonces](https://developer.wordpress.org/apis/security/nonces/) to prevent misuse or malicious requests.
 As the nonce fields are outputted directly in the HTML, they might be cached by caching plugins such as W3 Total Cache, WP Super Cache, etc. And thus, the verification of the nonce might not work properly and break the form submission.
-In this case, please do not cache the page where the form is embeded (both caching plugins allow you to do that).
+In this case, please do not cache the page where the form is embedded (both caching plugins allow you to do that).

 ## Tutorials